mvolkmann/blog/src/smalltalk/30-development-environment.md

 ## Transcript Windows

+Transcript windows display output from methods.
+One way to send output to a Transcript is `Transcript show: {message}`.
+Another, more compact way is to send the `#print` message to any object.
+To clear the Transcript, send the `#clear` message to the `Transcript` class.

 Transcript windows are not scrollable, so they only display a limited number of lines.
 This is intentional for performance reasons.